Structural Analysis Questions and Answers – Shear and Moment Diagrams for a Beam

 Explanation: A combination of discreet and continuous load will lead to such BMD.

-14. How many times would slope of BMD change?
+14. How many times will the slope of the Bending Moment Diagram (BMD) change?

 a) 1